sulova/Data_Science_Disease_SVM/README.md

 # shows the data type for each column, among other things
 df.info()
+# shows the data type for each column
 df.dtypes
 # describe() gives the insights about the data and some useful statistics about the data such as mean, min and max etc.
 df.describe()